-Applicant's Stated Purpose

-The basic purpose of the project is to provide additional cloud storage capacity in support of Microsoft's North Carolina Regional Network Gateway (RNG).
+Applicant's Stated Purpose The basic purpose of the project is to provide additional cloud storage capacity in support of Microsoft's North Carolina Regional Network Gateway (RNG).
 The overall purpose of the project is to construct a data center that would provide additional cloud storage capacity for Microsoft's North Carolina RNG.
 Microsoft established RNG's around the globe within identified regions.
-Sites within the RNG are required to meet certain connectivity and redundancy requirements and must be located within 20-kilometers (km) of other data centers in the region, all of which are connected through fiber optic lines.

-Project Description

-The applicant is proposing to construct five (5) single-story data center buildings along with associated infrastructure and amenities.
-The proposed project would provide 488 Megawatts (MW) of data storage and would include five 48-MW data center buildings with parking, access roads, one (1) Duke Energy Substation, security entrances and features, installation and/or relocation of utilities, and stormwater treatment facilities.
-Implementation of the proposed project would permanently impact 1,826 LF (0.27 acres) of stream channel and 0.032 acre of wetland, and temporarily impact 73 LF of stream channel.
+Sites within the RNG are required to meet certain connectivity and redundancy requirements and must be located within 20-kilometer (km) of other data centers in the region, all of which are connected through fiber optic lines.
+Project Description The applicant is proposing to construct five (5) single-story data center buildings along with associated infrastructure and amenities.
+The proposed project would provide 488 Megawatts (MW) of data storage and would include five 48-(MW) data center buildings with parking, access road, two (2) Duke Energy Substations, security entrances and features, installation and/or relocation of utilities, and stormwater management treatment facilities.
+Implementation of the proposed project would permanently impact 889 LF stream channel and 0.08 acre of wetland, permanently convert 0.19 acre of wetland, and temporarily impact 285 LF of stream channels.